Agricultural Literacy Curriculum Matrix

 Have students chew hard red wheat into gum.

 As a class, grind wheat kernels into flour with a hand-grinder to make bread or tortillas.
-A Wheat Grinder kit, including recipes for making bread and tortillas in a Ziploc bag can be borrowed or purchased from Utah Agriculture in the Classroom.
+A Wheat Grinder Kit, including recipes for making bread and tortillas in a Ziploc bag is available for purchase.

 Suggested Companion Resources